gonengazit/Celia/README.md

 **Currently not working on web:**

-- Saving/Opening TASes (technically it does work, but there is no interface for the user to download/upload TASes)
+- Saving TASes (technically it does work, but there is no ability to download them to your computer)
-- Opening custom carts (mostly because of the problem above)
+- Opening custom carts
 - Clipboard
 - Many keybindings (as they come in conflict with keybindings your browser has)